A Guide to German Auxiliary Verbs: What They Are and How to Conjugate Them

 In my experience, it’s usually best to first look at a chart of all the different conjugations for each tense of a new verb you learn, especially if it’s irregular.

-So go ahead and check out the charts below for each of the auxiliary verbs, and make sure to copy them down yourself!
+So go ahead and check out the charts below for each of the auxiliary verbs in das Präsens (simple present) and in das Präteritum (simple past).
+Make sure to copy them down yourself!

 When Do You Use the 6 Modal Auxiliary Verbs?